 The Obesity Society adheres to the ACCME's Standards for Integrity and Independence in Accredited Continuing Education.
-Any individuals in a position to control the content of a CE activity, including faculty, planners, reviewers or others are required to disclose all relevant financial relationships with ineligible entities1 (commercial interests).
-All relevant conflicts of interest have been mitigated prior to the commencement of the activity.
+Any individuals in a position to control the content of a CE activity - including faculty, planners, reviewers or others - are required to disclose all financial relationships with ineligible entities (commercial interests).
+All relevant financial relationships have been mitigated prior to the commencement of the activity.

-The Obesity Society asks all individuals involved in the development and presentation of Continuing Medical Education (CME) activities to disclose all relevant relationships with ineligible companies.
+The Obesity Society asks all individuals involved in the development and presentation of Continuing Medical Education (CME) activities to disclose all financial relationships with ineligible companies.
 This information is disclosed to CME activity participants.
-The Obesity Society has procedures to mitigate all conflicts of interest.
+The Obesity Society has procedures to mitigate financial relationships.
 In addition, faculty members are asked to disclose when any unapproved use of pharmaceuticals or devices is being discussed.
 TOS requires additional disclosures beyond the ACCME definition of an ineligible company.
-These include food, weight loss, and supplement industry disclosures.
+These include all non-medical food and weight loss industry disclosures (indicated by an asterisk\).
 In the list below, the nature of the relationship and company are followed by the industry of that company.